idiap/HAN_NMT/README.md

 There are 3 documents.
 The first one from line 0 to line 9, the second from line 10 to 24, the third from line 25 to the end.

 Command:
 ```
 python preprocess.py -train_src [source_file] -train_tgt [target_file] -train_doc [doc_file]
 -valid_src [source_dev_file] -valid_tgt [target_dev_file] -valid_doc [doc_dev_file] -save_data [out_file]
 ```
+The folder preprocess_TED_zh-en contains the files to preprocess the TED Talks zh-en dataset from https://wit3.fbk.eu/mt.php?release=2015-01.

 ## Training
 Training the sentence-level NMT baseline: